2003 Improvements to the Panther Platform:

 LSEs are Handling & Performance Package (HPP) versions of the Mercury Grand Marquis

 LS model.
 They are comparably equipped and outfitted with the Ford Crown

 the exception of the rims)*, and they were both introduced at the same time.

 The LSE name in not new to Mercury, however, and was used on some earlier

-models.
-LSEs are very rare, and although an official count from Mercury has not
+LSEs are rare, and although an official count from Mercury has not been

 * The Crown Victorial LX Sport comes